 2 cups of low-fat dairy for children under 8, and 3 cups for children 9 years to 18

 6 ounces of whole grains

-a grilled chicken sandwich instead of a bacon cheeseburger) and keep portion
+grilled chicken sandwich instead of a bacon cheeseburger) and keep portion sizes reasonable.

 Avoid sugary drinks.
 Instead, serve water and low-fat milk.